Introduction -the company Xmas party allowance

 Our VAT guide gives a more in-depth view on VAT. for contractors and small business owners.

-Besides your Christmas party allowance/annual event, when you run a UK limited company you can also pay trivial benefits to directors and staff.
+Besides your Christmas party allowance/ Annual Event allowance, when you run a UK limited company you can also pay trivial benefits to directors and staff.

 The limit for directors is £50 per time, up to six times per year.
 These benefits cannot be cash, vouchers that you can exchange for cash, or a reward for any type of work.
 However, they can cover basically any other cost and such a cost could be for entertaining staff or directors.
 Please read our article on trivial benefits to find out further details here.